andy-nguyen-93/playwright/README.md

 - LOGIN-04.
 Validate that user cannot login with invalid user and valid password - (Add Enums)
 - LOGIN-05.
 Validate that user cannot login with valid user and invalid password - (Add Base Page)
 - LOGIN-06.
 Validate that user cannot login with invalid user and invalid password - (Add ESLint)
+- LOGIN-07.
+Validate that locked out user cannot login to the system - (Add GitHub Actions)
 - INVENTORY-01.
 Validate that standard user can buy all items - (Handle Multiple Elements)
 - INVENTORY-02.
 Validate that standard user can buy a single item - (Add BeforeEach and FakerJS)
 - INVENTORY-03.
 Validate that valid users can buy a single item - (Parameterize Tests)